9-month position (Aug 16-May 15); actual start and end dates may vary by academic year

 Education and Experience Preferred

-1. One year of experience in food service.
+1. Two years of experience in food service.

 2. Knowledge of use and operation of cleaning materials, methods and equipment.